nopnop2002/esp-idf-mdns/README.md

 This is a quick example of each.

-# Software requiment
+# Software requirements
-ESP-IDF V4.4/V5.x.
+ESP-IDF V5.0 or later.
-ESP-IDF V5.0 is required when using ESP32-C2.
+ESP-IDF V4.4 release branch reached EOL in July 2024.
 ESP-IDF V5.1 is required when using ESP32-C6.

 # Hardware requirements